garbo-succus/cardcutter/README.md

 * Add guide on how to import that zip into probability
 * Add guide on how to combine multiple export zips
 * It would be better if you could draw grids on the page, and save/open the config/grids as a file
+* Record video on slicing a pdf from dextrous and importing/playing in Probability